RnsX/Match-Sampler/README.md

   - addresses
   - countries
   - narratives
+- Appends new CSV uploads into the existing dataset instead of replacing prior rows
+- Lets the user choose whether each uploaded CSV contains `good actors` or `bad actors`
 - Lets users preview and maintain each source list directly in the UI
 - Lets users tag any source row as a bad actor row
 - Generates synthetic person records from uploaded names and surnames